Fidelismo

-Because of Castro's shifting ideology throughout his political career, from republicanism to communism, many historians have argued that Fidelismo is not a succinct ideology in and of itself.
-Theodore Draper argues that "Castroism" is simply a self-contradictory collection of declarations supporting Castro's rule in Cuba; ultimately only principled in opportunism.
-Andrés Oppenheimer, Roland H. Ebel, Ray Taras, and James D. Cochrane, all claim that Fidelismo only consistently represents a cult of personality around Fidel Castro.
-Volker Skierka contends that Fidelismo is not even a variant of Marxism-Leninism, but just the veneration of Fidel Castro's caudillo rule.
-Lillian Guerra claims that Fidelismo developed only after the Cuban Revolution, as a civic religion that supported Castro's political millenarianism, and demands for national sacrifice.

 History

 Early influences

 In his youth, Castro attended schools run by Jesuits, which he said "contributed to my development and influenced my sense of justice."
 Castro also stated that it was at his Jesuit-run high school that he became influenced by Falangism, the Spanish variety of national syndicalism, and its founder, José Antonio Primo de Rivera.
 Castro also participated in Hispanidad, a movement that criticized Anglo-American material values and admired the moral values of Spanish and Spanish American culture.

 "What talent and abilities!
 What thought, what resolve, what moral strength!
 [Martí] formulated a doctrine, he propounded a philosophy of independence and an exceptional humanistic philosophy".